FloatingArrayDesign/MoorDyn/docs/coupling.rst

 a seperate version called MoorDyn+, specifically dedicated to the coupling with DualSPHysics.
-MoorDyn v2 should on the other hand provide all the functionality required by DUalSphysics, so DualSPHysics team will be queried to merge back on the upstream.
+MoorDyn v2 should on the other hand provide all the functionality required by DualSPHysics, so DualSPHysics team will be queried to merge back on the upstream.

 Basic coupling with MoorDyn